personalrobotics/or_rviz/README.md

     env.SetViewer('or_rviz')

 in an openrave python script.
+This will spin up a copy of RViz with the `openrave` plugin enabled.
+OpenRAVE kinbodies are displayed in a tf frame called `/map`, and can be drawn at the same time as any other RViz display type (such as markers or point clouds).

 The following barebones things are implemented: